kubernetes/enhancements/keps/sig-apps/2307-job-tracking-wihout-lingering-pods/README.md

    - have no finalizer, or
    - were removed from the system.
-   The counts increment the `.status.failed` and `.status.succeeded` and clears counted Pods from `.status.uncountedPodsUIDs` lists.
+   The counts increment the `.status.failed` and `.status.succeeded` and clears counted Pods from `.status.uncountedTerminatedPods` lists.
 The controller sends a status update.

 Steps 2 to 4 might deal with a potentially big number of Pods.
 Thus, status updates can potentially stress the kube-apiserver.
 For this reason, the Job